PrathameshBhatkar/Simple-Particle-system/README.md

 # About The Project

 There are many ways to create particles in pygame (a python package), but I didn't find any one of it that is simple to use, fast and beginner-friendly.
-In my opinion this is the best particle generated you will ever need
+In my opinion this is the best particle generater you will ever need

 Here's why: